Smallville season 10: Story

-Souders and Peterson revealed that the theme for season ten will be "facing the ghosts of your past and how [the effect of seeing the past] helps you move on in the future"; as such, the return of previous cast members will play into this.
+Souders and Peterson revealed that the theme for season ten is "facing the ghosts of your past and how [the effect of seeing the past] helps you move on in the future"; as such, the return of previous cast members played into this.
 Souders and Peterson also chose not to erase Lois's memory of Clark's secret, something she discovered in the season nine finale.
 Instead, Lois helped Clark do what he needs to do to get away and fulfill his destiny without telling him that she knows.
-The producers explained that there would be "some twists and turns" before Lois tells Clark that she knows.
-Initially helping Clark and Oliver at Watchtower, a secret from her past will define whether Tess ultimately ends on the side of good or bad.
-Chloe's ending will also be told "in a way that's fitting for Chloe."
-She will "sacrifice" herself for Oliver, who has been informed that she was killed.
-As a result, Oliver will spend much of the season looking for Chloe, trying to find who is behind her murder.
+The producers explained that there are "some twists and turns" before Lois tells Clark that she knows.
+Initially helping Clark and Oliver at Watchtower, Tess discovers a secret from her past, and the season explores whether she ends on the side of good or bad.
+Chloe's ending was also told in a way that was fitting for Chloe.
+She "sacrifices" herself for Oliver, who has been informed that she was killed.
+As a result, Oliver spends much of the season looking for Chloe, trying to find who is behind her murder.
 In addition, Oliver is "literally and figuratively stripped down to his bare essence" early on this season.